-3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Web-based instruction

-This course will address security issues as they impact health information systems.
-Physical security of the hardware and software including redundancy, back up and restricted access will be discussed.
-Security and appropriateness of access will be addressed in terms of both hardware and software solutions.
+3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Web-based instruction and appropriateness of access will be addressed in terms of both hardware and software solutions.
 Data integrity, audit ability and system integrity will be considered along with the unique problems, such as the hacking of implantable devices, wired, wireless, and cellular networks, as well as the challenges of personally owned devices.
 Solutions to these concerns will be discussed in terms of industry standards, those that already exist, and those that are still evolving (i.e. Blockchain).
-Hands on experience with

-Splunk, a network security monitoring program.
+Hands on experience with Splunk, a network security monitoring program.
 Features and functionality of Splunk include search, reporting, and analytics using machine data.